sanyammittal/Facial-Recognition-Java/README.md

 # Facial-Recognition-Java
-An Attendance managing application using face Recognisation, registration and login is all base on facial record .
+An Attendance managing application using face Recognition, registration and login is all base on facial record .